TueSearch/search-engine/README.md

 ```bash
 sudo docker volume create prod_tuesearch_database
 ```

 and in the similar manner

 ```bash
 sudo docker volume create prod_tuesearch
 ```

-Change passwords in .prod.env and start the containers with
+Change passwords in `.env` and start the containers with

 ```bash
 ./scripts/startup.sh prod.docker-compose.yml
 ```

 Analog, tear down with

 ```bash
 ./scripts/teardown.sh prod.docker-compose.yml
 ```

 Note: the crawler is not meant to run on server.
 It is only meant to run locally.
 If run on server, run only one instance of crawler.

 # Crawler